Sun protection for construction workers: This is how Erding's outdoor professionals protect themselves!

 Die IG BAU fordert Erding-Unternehmen auf, effektive Sonnenschutzmaßnahmen für Mitarbeiter im Freien zu entwickeln.

-IG Bau is asking Erding companies to develop effective sun protection measures for outdoor employees.
-(Symbolbild/MW)
+IG BAU calls on Erding companies to develop effective sun protection measures for employees outdoors.

 Sun protection for construction workers: This is how Erding's outdoor professionals protect themselves!

-In the Erding district, IG Bau Oberbayern causes a stir by calling up companies to develop a well thought -out plan for sun protection for their employees.
-Professions that often work in the open air are particularly affected, such as construction workers, roofers, gardeners and landscapers and harvest helpers.
-These professional groups are exposed to high UV radiation, which can result not only sunburn, but also lengthy health problems such as skin cancer.
-A article by Ed-Live shows that a comprehensive sun protection program includes many aspects.
+In the Erding district, IG BAU Oberbayern is causing a stir by calling on companies to develop a well-thought-out sun protection plan for their employees.
+Occupations that often work outdoors, such as construction workers, roofers, gardeners and landscapers, and harvest workers, are particularly affected.
+These professional groups are exposed to high levels of UV radiation, which can result not only in sunburn but also in long-term health problems such as skin cancer.
+An article from ed-live shows that a comprehensive sun protection program covers many aspects.

-That is why IG Bau demands that employers regularly plan drinking breaks, provide a glass of water or cold tea for their employees every 15 to 20 minutes and make sure that their employees apply sunscreen with a high sun protection factor - at least SPSF 50 - every two hours.
+That's why IG BAU demands that employers plan regular drinking breaks, provide their employees with a glass of water or cold tea every 15 to 20 minutes and ensure that their employees apply sunscreen with a high sun protection factor - at least SPF 50 - every two hours.
 A water and sunscreen flat rate could be a good incentive here.
-UV-blocking clothing is also of great importance; The skin of the employees should be as well covered as possible.
+UV-blocking clothing is also very important; The employees' skin should be covered as well as possible.

-But what exactly can companies do to minimize the exposure of their employees compared to UV rays?
-Enlightenment about the dangers of UV radiation is essential.
-According to the Portal of the German Statutory Accident Insurance, all sun protection measures should be integrated into the company's risk assessment, especially for employees that are exposed to more than 15 minutes of direct sunlight.
+But what exactly can companies do to minimize their employees' exposure to UV rays?
+Education about the dangers of UV radiation is essential.
+According to the Portal of the German Statutory Accident Insurance, all sun protection measures should be integrated into the company's risk assessment, especially for employees who are exposed to direct sunlight for more than 15 minutes.
 A comprehensive prevention concept should include technical, organizational and personal measures.

-Technical measures could be shading such as sun sails or roofs, which are provided for both work and break spaces.
-Organizationally, it would make sense to move physically exhausting work to the cooler morning hours and regularly take breaks in the shade.
-The stay in direct sunlight in particular should be avoided between 12 p.m. and 2 p.m.
+Technical measures could include shading such as awnings or canopies, which are provided for both work and break areas.
+From an organizational point of view, it would make sense to move physically demanding work to the cooler morning hours and to take breaks regularly in the shade.
+Staying in direct sunlight should be avoided, especially between 12 p.m. and 2 p.m., as the intense sun rays are strongest at this time.

-In addition, the professional association for health services and welfare care is recommended, such as air-permeable construction workers with neck protection and UV protective glasses.
-Another important step is the regular use of sunscreen, which should only be used as a last measure if other protective measures are inadequate.
-Climate change also leads to an increase in the sunny days, which increases the probability of excessive UV radiation and the associated diseases such as premature skin aging or even skin cancer.
+In addition, the Professional Association for Health Services and Welfare Care recommends suitable protective clothing, such as air-permeable construction worker helmets with neck protection and UV protective goggles to be provided.
+Another important step is the regular use of sunscreen, but this should only be used as a last resort when other protective measures are inadequate.
+Climate change is also leading to an increase in sunny days, which increases the likelihood of excessive UV radiation and related diseases such as premature aging or even skin cancer.

-These measures are not only important for the health of employees, but also for the economy of companies.
+These measures are not only important for the health of employees, but also for the profitability of the company.
 A healthy employee is a productive employee.
-Therefore, companies should show good hands and take the security of their employees seriously.
-By providing information, training and the right protection, many health risks that are connected to the outdoor work can effectively reduce.
-The UV index of the Federal Office for Radiation Protection App also provides valuable information about the necessary intensity of protective measures.
+Companies should therefore show a good hand and take the safety of their employees seriously.
+By providing information, training and proper protection, many health risks associated with working outdoors can be effectively reduced.
+The UV index from the Federal Office for Radiation Protection app also provides valuable information about the necessary intensity of protective measures.